cds-snc/cra-claim-tax-benefits/README.md

 ### .env file (optional)

-It's possible to bootstrap this application with no `/.env` file, but if you want one, go nuts.
+It's possible to bootstrap this application with no `/.env` file — but if you want one, go nuts.

 <details>
   <summary>Example `.env` file</summary>